hawkeye-bot/springio2017/README.md

 3. Build and deploy the acme-commons-framework

 ## Steps in the warehouse application
 1. The Warehouse application is still legacy application based on Spring 3.2.8 the application has to be migrated to Spring Boot first.
 Take a look at the Finance application how a Spring Boot application will look like.
-When it turns out that the migration of warehouse application to Spring Boot costs too much time, this can be omitted.
+If you find that the migration of the warehouse application to Spring Boot costs too much time, you can move forward to the next step.
 2. Add the dependency acme-commons-starter-logging
 3. Add the dependency acme-commons-starter-web